Jersey barrier

 A Jersey barrier, Jersey wall, or Jersey bump is a modular concrete or plastic barrier employed to separate lanes of traffic.
 It is designed to minimize vehicle damage in cases of incidental contact while still preventing vehicle crossovers resulting in a likely head-on collision.
 Jersey barriers are also used to reroute traffic and protect pedestrians and workers during highway construction.
-They are named after the U.S. state of New Jersey which first started using the barriers as separators between lanes of a highway in the 1950s.
+They are named after the U.S. state of New Jersey, which first started using the barriers as separators between lanes of a highway in the 1950s.

-The barriers are also known as a K-rail, a term stipulated in the California Department of Transportation specification for temporary concrete traffic barriers which first started using concrete median barriers in the mid-1940s.
+The barriers are also known as a K-rail, a term stipulated in the California Department of Transportation specification for temporary concrete traffic barriers.

 Over time, different variants were created.
 Taller variants, such as the Ontario tall wall, proved more effective at stopping vehicles and had the added advantage of blocking most oncoming headlights.
 More modular variants, including plastic water-filled barriers, have been created.